The woman who radiates strength and determination.

-“Even the strongest rock gets a hole when the water hits it long enough.”
+"Even the toughest rock can wear away when water drips on it long enough."

 I paused.